ViolaFlower/Re-Console/README.md

 ## 📥 Installation Guide

+**Please be sure to read Sodium's [Driver Compatibility](https://github.com/CaffeineMC/sodium-fabric/wiki/Driver-Compatibility) section on the wiki before installing Re-Console.
+It contains some important instructions on preventing crashes and other performance issues.**

 There are multiple ways to install and experience Re-Console.
 ### Modrinth Launcher (Recommended)
 For the easiest possible installation, we recommend using the Modrinth Launcher.
 It's light, easy to use, reasonably quick, and only takes a few clicks to set up.
 Once you have it installed, you can install Re-Console by searching for Re-Console in the Modpacks section.